-- Vanishing gradients: Notice, the sigmoid function is flat near 0 and 1.
+- Vanishing gradients: Notice the sigmoid function is flat near 0 and 1.
 In other words, the gradient of the sigmoid is 0 near 0 and 1.
 During backpropagation through the network with sigmoid activation, the gradients in neurons whose output is near 0 or 1 are nearly 0.
 These neurons are called saturated neurons.
 Thus, the weights in these neurons do not update.
 Not only that, the weights of neurons connected to such neurons are also slowly updated.
-This problem is also known as vanishing gradient.
-So, imagine if there was a large network comprising of sigmoid neurons in which many of them are in a saturated regime, then the network will not be able to backpropagate.
+This problem is also known as a vanishing gradient.
+So, imagine if there was a large network comprising of sigmoid neurons in which many of them are in a saturated regime; then the network will not be able to backpropagate.

-- Not zero centered: Sigmoid outputs are not zero-centered.
+- Not zero-centered: Sigmoid outputs are not zero-centered.

 - Computationally expensive: The exp() function is computationally expensive compared with the other non-linear activation functions.

 It is also known as the hyperbolic tangent activation function.
-Similar to sigmoid, tanh also takes a real-valued number but squashes it into a range between -1 and 1.
+Like sigmoid, tanh also takes a real-valued number but squashes it into a range between -1 and 1.
 Unlike sigmoid, tanh outputs are zero-centered since the scope is between -1 and 1.
 You can think of a tanh function as two sigmoids put together.
 In practice, tanh is preferable over sigmoid.
-The negative inputs considered as strongly negative, zero input values mapped near zero, and the positive inputs regarded as positive.
+The negative inputs are considered as strongly negative, zero input values mapped near zero, and the positive inputs are regarded as positive.
 The only drawback of tanh is:

 - The tanh function also suffers from the vanishing gradient problem and therefore kills gradients when saturated.